KishorNaik/expressjs_tsoa_boilerplate/README.md

   - **Pusher** – A real-time messaging service for push notifications and live updates
   - **In-memory Event Dispatcher** for lightweight pub-sub flows
 - Developer-friendly Tooling: The boilerplate is configured with a set of tools to improve the developer experience, including:
-  - **SWC** – A super-fast JavaScript/TypeScript compiler for blazing-fast builds
+  - **SWC** – A super-fast Rust based JavaScript/TypeScript compiler for blazing-fast builds
   - **ESLint** – A pluggable linter for catching bugs and enforcing code style
   - **Prettier** – An opinionated code formatter for clean, readable code
   - **Husky** – Git hook support for pre-commit checks and automation